Developer Guide

 Similarly, how an undo operation goes through the Model component is shown below:

-The redo command does the opposite — it calls Model#redoAddressBook(), which shifts the currentStatePointer once to the right, pointing to the previously undone state, and restores the address book to that state.
+The redo command does the opposite — it calls Model#redoAddressBook(), which shifts the currentStatePointer once to the right, pointing to the previously undone state, and restores the application data to that state.

 currentStatePointer is at index addressBookStateList.size() - 1, pointing to the latest address book state, then there are no undone AddressBook states to restore.
 The redo command uses Model#canRedoAddressBook() to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 Step 5.
-The user then decides to execute the command list.
-Commands that do not modify the address book, such as list, will usually not call Model#commitAddressBook(), Model#undoAddressBook() or Model#redoAddressBook().
+The user executes the command list.
+Commands that do not modify the application data will not call commit/undo/redo methods.
 Thus, the addressBookStateList remains unchanged.

 Step 6.
 The user executes clear, which calls Model#commitAddressBook().
 Since the currentStatePointer is not pointing at the end of the addressBookStateList, all address book states after the currentStatePointer will be purged.
-Reason: It no longer makes sense to redo the add n/David … command.
-This is the behavior that most modern desktop applications follow.

 The following activity diagram summarizes what happens when a user executes a new command: